avilarenatac/inflation/README.md

 ### inflation_br

 Shiny app structure:
-- `input/read_data.R`: imports series from the IBGE and the Brazilian Central Bank public API's.
+- `input/read_data.R`: imports series from the APIs of the IBGE and the Brazilian Central Bank
 - `load.R`: builds the functions used in the app
 - `app.R`: contains the UI and server for the app